lanl/4DGB/doc/examples/001/readme.md

 # To run the Jupyter Notebook locally

-You will need jupyter lab, ipympl, and the module gentk.
+You will need jupyter lab, ipympl, and the gentk module.

 ### To install:
 ```sh